sx-kaos/terminal/README.md

-A terminal i made in python
+A terminal application i made in python it is designed for windows rather than linux/macOS so most features won't work on any other OS apart from Microsoft Windows
-will be pusing updates frequently